Note: This post may contain affiliate links. Please see my disclosure page for more details.

 If you really want to ball out, there are deluxe rooms, suites, and even executive suite, which include free goodies in the mini-fridge, more space, and some even have a balcony.
 You can book tickets online here.

-Tallink Silja departs at 7:00 AM daily from the Värtahamnen port.
-It arrives in Turku by 7:15 PM, about 11 hours of cruising as there is a one hour time shift forward once you reach the Aland Islands.
+Tallink Silja departs at 7:00 AM daily from the Värtahamnen port, sailing past the Stockholm Archipelago and Aland Islands.
+It arrives in Turku by 7:15 PM, about 11 hours of cruising as there is a one-hour time shift forward once you reach the Aland Islands.

 There is also the option with Viking to leave Stockholm at 7:45 AM and arrive in Turku at 7:50 PM, which departs from Stadsgården.